 Laibstain.
-Nice surfaces under the medium toning.
-Proof-like as most uncirculated examples are, but harder to see in this toned example.
+Very nice surfaces under the medium toning.
+Proof-like as most uncirculated examples are, but the surfaces come alive when the coin is tipped.
 Very rare date variety first described by Heaton in 1893.
 Wrong-sized O mint mark put on die and discovered fairly quickly.
-Only about 60-70 examples are known per extensive study from Mike Flanagan, done through the Barber Collectors Society and published in their journal, and confirmed by the population reports of PCGS.
+Only about 70 examples are known per extensive study from Mike Flanagan, done through the Barber Collectors Society and published in their journal, and confirmed by the population reports of PCGS.
 Someone compared the mint mark used and determined it likely to be one used on some 1893-O quarters, as the mint mark is thicker on one side of the "o" than the other, in most examples, but there may truly be two different varieties of the micro O mint mark.
 I have seen a high-grade mint state example that is missing the characteristic die crack (perhaps an earlier die state), and have seen lower grade examples with different morphology of the mint marks (doesn't look like it is just circulation wear to me).
 The mint mark punches used for the 1892-O quarter had a different morphology than what is seen on the micro O half dollars.
-The finest example is the Eliasberg/Friend example in MS 68 followed by the MS 67 James Stack/Atwater example, then two MS 65 coins including this one and the Duckor coin.
-This one was sold in a previous sale by Superior Galleries featuring coins of Jascha Heifetz, but this coin was not one that he owned.
-Additional write-up available on Coin Facts.
+The finest example is the Eliasberg/Friend example in MS 68 followed by the MS 67 James Stack/Atwater example, then two MS 65 coins including this one and the former Duckor coin.
+Ours had been sold in a previous sale by Superior Galleries featuring coins of Jascha Heifetz, but this coin was not one that he owned.
+Additional write-up is available on Coin Facts.
 There are other examples out there waiting to be found of this rare and valuable coin; a cherry picker's dream.
-In the past 10 years or so I am aware of at least three low-grade coins found by collectors; at least two were found in low-grade sets.
+In the past 10-15 years or so I am aware of at least three low-grade coins found by collectors; at least two were found in low-grade sets.
 An example with little wear was found that had been made into jewelry and the soldered-on pin clasp has now been removed (certified genuine).
-Keep your eyes open and you may find one, too (I was the lucky finder of an AG3 coin previously not known, and it was certified AG3 by PCGS).
+Keep your eyes open and you may find one, too (I was the lucky finder of a raw AG3 coin previously not known, and it was certified AG3 by PCGS).

 Ron Guth: The 1892-O Micro O half dollar is the rarest in the Barber half dollar series.
 It is believed that the mintmark punch used by the engraver was meant for a quarter dollar rather than the half dollar.
 A population study was undertaken about 2003 by a member of the Barber Collectors Society (Michael Flanagan) and he published all known examples (certified and raw) for a total of just over 50 coins.